aarons-talks/2018-09-20-PDX-Go/README.md

 1. Other dependency management tools
 2. A `vendor/` directory

 It's simple!
-So let's get to it.
+So let's get to the demo!

+## Get the Code, With a Twist :wink:

 First, let's get the code.
 Clone this repository to somewhere on your computer, OUTSIDE your `GOPATH`: